Ambela campaign: Expedition

 On 22 October a reconnaissance was attacked by some Bunerwal tribesman.
-As a result, Chamberlain proceeded to fortify his position in the pass on two rocky outcrops, but Eagle's Nest and Crag Piquet could only hold small numbers of men.
-The locals had amassed a force of some 15,000 tribesmen consisting of Swatis, Bunerwals and Hindustanis.
-On 30 October Crag Piquet was the scene of fierce hand-to-hand fighting that saw two Victoria Crosses awarded, to George Fosbery and Henry Pitcher.
+As a result, Chamberlain proceeded to fortify his position in the pass on two rocky outcrops, but Eagle's Nest and Crag Picket could only hold small numbers of men.
+The locals had amassed a force of some 15,000 consisting of mujahideen and Pashtuns under Saidu Baba.
+On 30 October Crag Picket was the scene of fierce hand-to-hand fighting that saw two Victoria Crosses awarded, to George Fosbery and Henry Pitcher.
 It fell to the Pashtuns three times in the next four weeks, but was retaken by British forces on each occasion.
-On 18 or 20 November, Chamberlain was seriously wounded whilst attempting to take Crag Picquet.
+On 18 or 20 November, Chamberlain was seriously wounded whilst attempting to take Crag Picket.
 Due to the lowered British morale and high casualties, a repeat of the 1841 disaster at Kabul was feared so a decision was made to withdraw, but still refused by Chamberlain.

 Reinforcements were gradually drafted in on the orders of Commander-in-Chief Sir Hugh Rose, who replaced Chamberlain with Major General John Garvock on 6 December.

 Garvock led a two-column attack consisting of 4,800 men supported by the 11th Bengal Cavalry led by another Colonel Dighton Probyn VC that attempted break out of the pass.
 The rebels had also suffered heavily in the fighting around Crag Picket and loyalties were beginning to waver.
-The breakout was achieved on 15 December and a prominent position 'Conical Hill' which protected the approach was taken after another desperate fight and the Pushtuns retreated ending the campaign.
+The breakout was achieved on 15 December and a prominent position 'Conical Hill' which protected the approach was taken after another desperate fight and the Pashtuns retreated, ending the campaign.

 Aftermath

-Umbeyla village was entered by the British on the following day and burned and an agreement reached with local tribesmen that the latter would destroy the rebel stronghold at Malka.
+Umbeyla village was entered by the British on the following day and burned and an agreement reached with local khans that the latter would destroy the rebel stronghold at Malka.
 The Bunerwals settled for peace with Garvock and he sent a party to burn a mud house in Malka "for reasons of prestige".
-The British had restored peace and had broken the power of the 'fanatics' but at the cost of 1,000 casualties and conditioned to withdraw from Buner.
+The British had restored peace and had broken the power of the Hindustani mujahideen but at the cost of 1,000 casualties and conditioned to withdraw from Buner.